Bianca Modenese

-The Bianca Modenese or Modenese is a breed of dual-purpose cattle from the Po Valley, in the Emilia Romagna and Lombardy regions of northern Italy.
+The Bianca Modenese or Modenese is an Italian breed of dual-purpose cattle from the Po Valley, in the Emilia Romagna and Lombardy regions of northern Italy.
 It is raised for beef and milk production, but in the past was a triple-purpose breed, used also as a draught animal.
 The name derives from that of the province of Modena, where it is thought to have originated.
 In the nineteenth century it was concentrated in the area of Carpi, and was sometimes known as the Carpigiana.
 It was later distributed through much of the Po Valley, and thus also known as the Bianca della Val Padana.

 History

 The origins of the Modenese are unknown.
 It may derive from a mixture of Reggiana and Podolica stock; in 1889 it was still of very mixed appearance.
 The breed is first documented in the mid-nineteenth century, and officially known as the "Modenese" from 1880.
 Many cattle in the area were wheaten; from the last decades of the nineteenth century farmers recognised that white-coated animals yielded better-quality meat, and began to breed selectively for white colouring.